kuixu/dl-docker-cpu/README.md

 docker pull floydhub/dl-docker:cpu
 ```

-**GPU Version**
-An automated build for the GPU image is not available currently due to timeout restrictions in Docker's automated build process.
-I'll look into solving this in the future, but for now you'll have to build the GPU version locally using Option 2 below.

 #### Option 2: Build the Docker image locally
 Alternatively, you can build the images locally.
 Also, since the GPU version is not available in Docker Hub at the moment, you'll have to follow this if you want to GPU version.
 Note that this will take an hour or two depending on your machine since it compiles a few libraries from scratch.